Air Mata Iboe: Release and legacy

 Air Mata Iboe was the last film produced by Majestic Film Company, which closed following the Japanese occupation.
 During the occupation Njoo, Fifi Young, and Fred Young established their own travelling theatrical troupe, Pantjawarna, though all returned to cinema in the 1950s.
 Joego likewise returned to film after spending the occupation in theater.
 Poniman, Sarosa, Ismail, and Soerip all returned to cinema, the men in the 1950s and Soerip in 1973.
 Soelami is not recorded as acting in any further productions.

-A remake of Air Mata Iboe, titled Air Mata Ibu, was produced in 1957, after Indonesia obtained its independence.
-Directed by Fred Young, the film had Fifi Young retake her role as Soegiati, while Rd Ismail took the role of Soebagio.
+A remake of Air Mata Iboe was produced in 1957, after Indonesia had obtained its independence.
+Directed by Fred Young, the film had Fifi Young retake her role as Sugiati, while Rd Ismail took the role of Subagio.
 The remake's other cast members had not appeared in the original film.
 The sons Achmad, Idris, and Soemadi were portrayed by Sukarno M. Noor, Boes Boestami, and Kamsul, respectively.
 The couple's daughter, renamed Atikah, was played by Farida Arriany.

-Air Mata Iboe may be lost.
-As elsewhere at the time, films in the Dutch East Indies were shot on highly unstable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, earlier films shot on nitrate were deliberately destroyed.
-Thus, the American visual anthropologist Karl G. Heider wrote that all Indonesian films made before 1950 are lost.
-However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives.
+Air Mata Iboe is likely lost.
+Movies in the Indies were recorded on highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, old films shot on nitrate were deliberately destroyed.
+Thus, the American visual anthropologist Karl G. Heider wrote that all Indonesian films from before 1950 are lost.
+However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.